oracle/terraform-kubernetes-installer/README.md

 #### Scaling k8s workers (in or out) using terraform apply

-To scale workers in or out, adjust the `k8sWorkerAd1Count`, `k8sWorkerAd2Count`, or `k8sWorkerAd3Count` input variables in terraform.vars and run the plan and apply commands:
+To scale workers in or out, adjust the `k8sWorkerAd1Count`, `k8sWorkerAd2Count`, or `k8sWorkerAd3Count` input variables in terraform.tfvars and run the plan and apply commands:

 ```bash
 # verify changes